-Export the plot to Adobe PDF.
+Export the plot to Adobe PDF, letter size landscape format and name it: 07_lastName_bar_chart_black_R.pdf

-Repeat the process for white rate to practice steps.
+You should repeat the process for white rate (adapting the code) to practice steps.

-(6a) Connect to dataset (text):

-lastName\breacn\wb\2019.csv
+(8a) Connect to dataset (text) - click on the Tableau icon at top left if still in the previous graphic, or start a new file, to connect: lastName_brecan_wb_2019.csv

 New sheet.

-Drag States to Columns field

-Drag Black Rate to Rows field
+Drag States to Columns field Drag Black Rate to Rows field

-(Notice how Tableau renders the header

-names in a more friendly way than the actual
+(Notice how Tableau renders the header names in a more friendly way than the actual dataset names

-dataset names.

-Select Black Rate in Rows field and click high-

-Select Black Hate in Hows field and click highto-low sorting button (bars will be sorted from state with highest rate (Nebraska) to lowest (Massachusetts).
+Select Black Rate in Rows field and click highto-low sorting button (bars will be sorted from state with highest rate (Nebraska) to lowest (Massachusetts).

-Graph 6: double (clustered, grouped, etc.) bar chart.
-(Tableau)
+08 Double (clustered, grouped, etc.) bar chart (Tableau)